Progress through scaling organisation

 What should be in the top 5 of ‘most impactful inventions of the 20th century’?
 Penicillin?
 The steam engine or airplane?
 Radio, television or the Web?
 Perhaps.
-But now look at that list and pick one that did not require The Modern Organization to accomplish?
-As Max Weber first laid out early last century, the greatest net producer of wellbeing for humankind, have all been made possible by the power of people collaborating at scale in modern organizations.
+But now look at that list and pick one that did not require The Modern Organization to accomplish.
+As Max Weber first laid out early last century, the greatest net producers of wellbeing for humankind, have all been made possible by the power of people collaborating at scale in modern organizations.
 Remember the story of the Tower of Babel (Genesis 11:6) – if you can unite the world, speaking one language, to one singular goal, “..then nothing they plan to do will be impossible for them.”

-Enter the Web, but specifically the underlying protocol TCP/IP.
-The first time since the tower of Babel that all of humanity was united again around one language.
-It’s immaterial that it was the machines that we united first, because it allowed human organisation at a global scale.
+Enter the Web, but specifically the underlying protocol TCP/IP, allowing for large organisations to balance local execution with centralised orchestration.
+Notably the first time since the Tower of Babel that all of humanity was united again around one language.
+It’s immaterial that it was the machines that we united first; it allowed for individual and mass human connection at a global scale.
 Just in time for when we needed it.
-The Web may have temporarily postponed the inevitable effects of crippling entropy, implicitly linked to the exponential complexity of our supply chains.
-One might say we live in the extended time of the match, that the web bought us.
+The Web and all decentralised connected technology in its wake, may singlehandedly have postponed global organisations to collapse under their own weight.
+One might say we live in the extended time that the Web bought us.

 For example, although local farming can’t feed 10 billion, it can make local communities more resilient during global supply chain disruptions.
-Similarly, local energy production can’t produce the amounts of power needed for industrial purposes, but it can redistribute local production more reliably through a more robust grid than the current centralised one.
+Similarly, local energy production cannot produce the amounts of power needed for industrial purposes, but it can redistribute local domestic production reliably through a more robust grid than the current centralised one.

 Going forward, we’ll need both the powers of centralisation as well as decentralisation at work simultaneously to orchestrate production, energy, transport and health for life on one planet earth.